-There shall be a minimum of two (2) off-street parking spaces per dwelling unit.
+There shall be a minimum of one (1) off-street parking space per dwelling unit.
 Where deemed to enhance the appearance, design and functionality of the development, shared driveways for up to four (4) dwelling units are acceptable.

 f.
 Pedestrian Linkage and Circulation